Glen D. Johnson

-Glen Dale Johnson (September 11, 1911 – February 10, 1983), was a lawyer, a U.S. Democratic Party politician, and a member of the United States House of Representatives from Oklahoma for one term from 1947 to 1949.
+Glen Dale Johnson (September 11, 1911 – February 10, 1983), was an American World War II veteran, lawyer and politician who served as a Democratic Party member of the United States House of Representatives from Oklahoma for one term from 1947 to 1949.

 Early life

 Johnson was born in Melbourne, Arkansas (a small town located in Izard County) on September 11, 1911, son to Willie and Jeffie Johnson.
 In 1920, the family relocated to Paden, Oklahoma, where he attended the public schools.
+He received a bachelor’s degree from Louisiana State University in 1935.
+While there he met Rose McConnell Long, widow of the slain Huey Long, who replaced her husband in the United States Senate.
+Mrs. Long hired Johnson as her secretary, a position he held for nine months.
 He graduated from the University of Oklahoma Law School at Norman in 1939; he was admitted to the bar the same year and began his law practice in Okemah.

 Career

 Johnson was elected to the Oklahoma House of Representatives in 1940 and re-elected in 1942.

+World War II

 He resigned from the Oklahoma House in January, 1942 to enlist in the United States Army following the Japanese attack on Pearl Harbor and the U.S. entry into World War II.
 On a three-day pass, he married Imogene Storms in Okemah on December 5, 1942.
 While he entered the Army as a private, in May 1946 he was discharged as a captain.

 Upon his return to Oklahoma, he resumed his practice of law.

+Congress

-Johnson ran for and was elected to Congress (from Oklahoma's 4th Congressional district) as a Democrat in 1946, defeating incumbent Lyle Boren in the primary election, and served from January 3, 1947, to January 3, 1949.
-He considered running for re-election in 1948, but instead chose to run for the U.S. Senate.
-After losing the Democratic nomination, he retired from Congress after serving only one term.
+Johnson was elected to Congress (from Oklahoma's 4th Congressional district) as a Democrat in 1946, defeating five-term incumbent Lyle Boren in the primary election, and served from January 3, 1947, to January 3, 1949.
+Johnson made it into the runoff primary with only 24% of the vote but then blew Boren away with 61%.
+The success may have gone to his head as he chose to run for the U.S. Senate rather than reelection, losing the Democratic nomination with a poor 6.8%.
+In 1950 Johnson tried to return to the House, but managed only 26% in the primary against the incumbent.
+He was noted in his one term in the House for his effort to organize new members, his xenophobia, and his passionate defense of due process.
+He was not notable for his attendance, missing 29% of key votes.